Welcome to Fermanagh Lakelands

 Fermanagh is also ideal for an activity break, with excellent walking, cycling and canoeing.
 Head along to Share Discovery Village or Corralea Activity Centre where you can try your hand at a variety of adventure activities at a single location.

-Don’t forget to explore the underground network of caverns at the Marble Arch Caves Global Geopark.
+Don’t forget to explore the underground network of caverns at the Marble Arch Caves UNESCO Global Geopark.
 The longest is 7 kilometres, so don’t get lost!